Larry Balow

 Larry C. Balow (born April 29, 1943) is an American Politician, who most recently served as an at large alderman on the Eau Claire, Wisconsin City Council.
 He served as a member of the Wisconsin State Assembly from the 68th assembly district from 1998 to 2004.
 He did not seek reelection in 2004, and was succeeded by Terry Moulton.

 Prior to his election to the Wisconsin State Legislature, he served as a member of the Eau Claire City Council from 1995 to 1999.
-He ran for reelection to the city council for the April 6th, 2010 general election, and was reelected.
+He ran for reelection to the city council for the April 6, 2010 general election, and was reelected.
 He had been endorsed by the Greater West Central Area Labor Council and AFSCME.

 Early life and career

-Larry C. Balow was born in Eau Claire, Wisconsin on April 29, 1943.
-He graduated from Eau Claire Memorial High School and attended technical college from 1962-1963.
+Larry C. Balow was born in Eau Claire, Wisconsin, on April 29, 1943.
+He graduated from Eau Claire Memorial High School and attended technical college from 1962 to 1963.
 He is married with 3 children.
 Before his political career, Prior to his career on the Eau Claire City Council and in the Wisconsin State Legislature, Balow served as a firefighter and a small business owner.